Skip to main content

 1. Call checkdatasourceauth as the current user.

-• Optionally call checkdatasourceauth again and verify that the instance no longer appears in unauthorizedDatasourceInstances.
+4. After success, show a connected confirmation in your UI.
+Optionally call checkdatasourceauth again and confirm the instance no longer appears in unauthorizedDatasourceInstances.

 Once a source is authorized, search, chat, and other Client API calls for that user will start including data from that source (for example, Slack RTS conversations), subject to permissions.